A diagram-free approach to the stochastic estimates in regularity structures: Assumptions and statement of result

 this means that the $L^2(\mathbb{R}^2)$-dual norm of the Malliavin derivative $\frac{\partial F}{\partial\xi}=\frac{\partial F}{\partial\xi}[\xi](x)$ is finite:\footnote{To ease the notation we suppress the dependence of $\|\cdot\|_*$ on $\alpha$.}

-A functional-analytic subtlety arises from the fact that Fr\'echet differentiability of $F$ is not enough to give an a priori meaning to (\ref{as02}) for almost every realization $\xi$: Even under the assumption that $\xi$ is smooth, (\ref{ao01}) with $\delta\xi$ replaced by $\xi$ would be almost surely infinite since $\xi$ as a realization from a stationary ensemble has no decay in space-time.
-The way out is to restrict to cylindrical functionals
+A functional-analytic subtlety arises from the fact that Fr\'echet differentiability of $F$ is not enough to give an a priori meaning to (\ref{as02}) for almost every realization\footnote{consider $F[\xi]=\frac{1}{2}\int dx\xi^2$; on the one hand, $F$ is Fr\'echet differentiable for $\alpha=\frac{1}{2}$ with $\frac{\partial F}{\partial\xi}[\xi]=\xi$; on the other hand, white noise almost surely has infinite $L^2(\mathbb{R}^2)$-norm.} $\xi$.
+Therefore one restricts to cylindrical functionals

 for some smooth function $\bar F$ on $\R^N$ and Schwartz functions $\zeta_1,\dots,\zeta_N$, where $(\cdot,\cdot)$ here stands for the pairing between a Schwartz distribution and a Schwartz function.
 These cylindrical functionals are obviously Fr\'echet differentiable (even on the space of Schwartz distributions) with